KateiRen/kateiren.github.io/_posts/2021-06-09-DNS-Rebound-Protection-kept-me-up.md

 *It's not a bug, it's a feature!*

-To prevent [DNS Rebind attacks](https://www.ceilers-news.de/serendipity/37-DNS-Rebinding-Ein-altbekannter-Angriff-kompromittiert-Router.html), the router does not allow resolving domains to local IP addresses.
+To prevent [DNS Rebind attacks](https://www.ceilers-news.de/serendipity/37-DNS-Rebinding-Ein-altbekannter-Angriff-kompromittiert-Router.html), the router does not allow resolving domains to local IP addresses!

+To get going, we just need to enter our domain including subdomain as an exception and everything works like magic!

 Wow!
 Easy as that!
 As this is a security feature, other routers should show the same behaviour.
 So why did none of the tutoprials mention this?